talah221/talah221/README.md

 ### Hi there! 👋

-Hi, Im Tal👋, a Full Stack Web Developer with knowledge and experience in writing single-page-applications and using the latest WEB technologies, including Vue.js, Vuex, Node.js, React.js and Angular.
+Im Tal 👨‍ , a Full Stack Web Developer💻 with knowledge and experience in writing single-page-applications and using the latest WEB technologies, including Vue.js, Vuex, Node.js, React.js and Angular.
 Graduate of the Coding Academy - an intensive coding bootcamp (640 hours) that qualifies Full Stack developers.
 Passionate about technology, striving to be the best, fast learner, and a team player.